What to check before you make an offer — flood zones, insurance costs, and the questions your lender won't ask for you. No fluff, no pitch.

 Much of Port Charlotte and inland Punta Gorda is Zone X — no flood insurance required by your lender.
 Canal-front and waterfront homes in Punta Gorda Isles, Burnt Store Marina, and Englewood waterfront are more often Zone AE, where flood coverage is mandatory.
 Zone AE doesn't mean don't buy — it means price the insurance in accurately before you sign anything.
 The buyers who get in trouble in this market are the ones who find out their real monthly cost after their offer is accepted, not before.

-I pull the flood zone designation and an insurance estimate for every home my buyers are considering — before they make an offer.
+I pull the flood zone designation for every home my buyers are considering and connect them with vetted local insurance contacts — before they make an offer.